maniaccet2002/wordpress-architecture-evolution/README.md

 • Load balancer checks the health of the EC2 instances to avoid routing the application requests to unhealthy instances

-• Load balancer health checks will be used the auto scaling group to replace the unhealthy instances
+• Load balancer health checks will be used by the auto scaling group to replace the unhealthy instances

 ###Cons
+• RDS Multi AZ mode only provides a single availability zone resilience

+• RDS Multi AZ mode doesnot improve the performance of the database.
 #### How to deploy terraform stack
 •	Download the terraform code from the github repo